 Yes, it is possible to parse scanned files.
 RChilli is providing an add-on facility, OCR to parse scanned resumes.
-To get it enabled for your account, check the below link.

 A scanned document is difficult to convert, as it requires a third-party OCR tool.
 The accuracy of the results depends upon the third-party application.
 As every resume comes to RChilli API first, RChilli will decide whether it is genuine, junk data, Scanned, or non-scanned one.